benplumley/Notes/Semester 2/Software Engineering.md

 Imprecise requirements cannot be verified.
 For example, instead of "must be fast", use "number of transactions per second/hour/day" or "response time (milliseconds, seconds, minutes)".

 Requirements statements should be formatted with an index number and concise name for the requirement ("5.3.6 Daily data recovery script"), a priority (high medium or low) and a statement ("The system should execute a test script at 21:00 hours each day to retrieve five files from the most recent backup").
 It should also have an author/source, and any dependencies and relationships.

+Changing a requirement can have a knock-on effect on any requirements that depend on it - to solve this, a method is needed to track which requirements depend on which others.
+An example of this is a square table with columns and rows as requirement numbers and a mark where the column depends on the row.

+Good requirements, therefore, must be
+- Prioritised
+- Correct in that they are based on what the client needs, not what the developer wants to make
+- Modifiable, because they will need to be changed during the project
+- Traceable, so dependencies can be resolved easily
+- Unambiguous
+- Verifiable
+These are known as the *six essential properties* of requirements statements.